OutSystems/docs-product/src/develop/ui/look-feel/css.md

 Use the `@import` CSS at-rule in Style Sheet Editor to import style rules from other locations.
 Put it as the first line in your sheet.

-## Preporcessors
+## Preprocessors

-OutSystems development tools do not support use of CSS preprocessors (such as Sass ot LESS) in apps.
+OutSystems development tools do not support the use of CSS preprocessors (such as Sass or LESS) in apps.